 For more information, visit my website at www.CandaceHeath.com.

-I have been working in the field of substance abuse and mental health for the past six years, with individuals and groups in both outpatient and inpatient settings.
-I integrate family systems with various theories depending on the need of the client.
-My passion is to create a safe space for my clients to build a trusting client-therapist relationship creating opportunities to identify what is going on right here right now and move from there.
-I value the client-therapist relationship in the process of healing.
-Much of my inspiration and influence comes from Gestalt, Rogers, Adler, and Satir – making connections between family patterns and our sense of selves, connectedness, and taking responsibility for ourselves in the process of change, healing, and discovering more of who we are and how we want to live.
+I value the importance of client-therapist relationship in the process of healing – creating a safe space for a trusting client-therapist relationship creating opportunities to identify what is going on right here right now and move from there.
+Much of my inspiration and influence comes from Gestalt, Rogers, Adler, Satir, Bowen, Watzlawick – making connections between family patterns and our sense of selves, connectedness, taking responsibility for ourselves in the process of change, healing, and discovering more of who we are and how we want to live.